JuliaSmoothOptimizers/LimitedLDLFactorizations.jl/README.md

 of A+∆.
 The elements of the diagonal matrix ∆ have the form ±α, where α ≥ 0 is a shift.

+It is possible to only supply the lower triangle of A and/or a prescribed permutation that attempts to diminish fill-in.

 ## Installing

 ```JULIA